angular-package/error/README.md

 <br>

 #### `ValidationError.prototype.throw()`

+![update]

+TODO: Add detailed description about setting or updating the message.

 Throws an error of [`ValidationError`](#validationerror) with the message built from the stored [`fix`][error-property-fix], [`problem`][error-property-problem] and [`template`][error-property-template] or optionally from the provided `message`.